seannorgate/OpenAI-NotepadPlusPlus/README.md

 This plugin may have bugs - it was written in a short period of time without much polishing!
 I use it all the time though and it does a great job helping me write complex (but easy to explain) code fast!
 I recommend using GPT-4 for doing more complex/larger coding tasks.

+# Quick Install
+1. Grab the DLL from SeanCopilot/bin/Release
+2. Put into your Notepad++ plugins folder (Should look something like C:/Program Files (x86)/Notepad++/plugins/SeanCopilot/SeanCopilot.dll)
+Note: 32-bit version also available, but relatively untested.

 # How to use
 1. Fill in your API key in the settings page and click Save.